-I am a Lecturer, Ph.D. at Erciyes University, and working on the neutrino experiments, ANNIE and NOvA at Fermi National Accelerator Laboratory (Fermilab).
+I am an Asst.
+Prof. in the Physics Department at Erciyes University, and working on the neutrino experiments, ANNIE and NOvA at Fermi National Accelerator Laboratory (Fermilab).
 I am also holding an affiliated scientist position at the University of Iowa and affiliated with the CMS experiment on the LHC at CERN.

 From January 2017 to October 2020, I worked on the neutrino experiments, ANNIE and NOvA at Fermilab as a postdoctoral research associate for Iowa State University.
 I worked as a Run Coordinator and Phase II Upgrade & Installation Manager for ANNIE and did neutron simulation studies and physics analysis for NOvA.